dmulyalin/ttp/docs/source/Groups/Functions.rst

 **Example**

-Consider simple usecase - put table together with checks that interfaces have description defined
+Consider simple use case - put table together with checks that interfaces have description defined

 Template::